nortd/lasersaur/manual/driveboard.md

   - Take note of the fact that limit sensors and door sensors are not the same part.
 Make sure not to have swapped them.
 - Motion commands move the gantry but no lasing.
   - Make sure the chiller interlock and door interlocks are closed.
+- Cutting jobs get randomly interrupted and continue with somewhat erradic movement.
+  - This can be caused by electrical interference with the DriveBoard.
+Specifically a laser tube cable that is wired in close proximity can cause this.
+Also make sure all the DriveBoard's patch cables are shielded (SFTP).